trivago/gollum/docs/src/gen/producer/awsFirehose.rst

 Parameters
 ----------

+**StreamMapping**

+  This value defines a translation from gollum stream to firehose stream name.
+If no mapping is given the gollum stream name is used as firehose stream name.
+  By default this parameter is set to "empty"

 **RecordMaxMessages** (default: 1)

   This value defines the number of messages which send in one record to aws firehose.